-- 22. The TEC may only fund a TEO under this funding mechanism if the TEO is one of the following:

-- a.
-Te Pūkenga-New Zealand Institute of Skills and Technology (Te Pūkenga);
+- 23. The TEC may only fund a TEO under this funding mechanism if the TEO is one of the following: - Te Pūkenga-New Zealand Institute of Skills and Technology (including as the case requires, its subsidiaries that provide education or training or both) (Te Pūkenga);

 - b. a wānanga;

 - c. a university; or

-- d. a private training establishment (PTE).
+- d. a private training establishment that is registered by NZQA (registered PTE).